phoebe-project/phoebe2-docs/api/phoebe.frontend.bundle.Bundle.remove_compute.md

 Returns
 -----------
-* ParameterSet of removed parameters
+* ParameterSet of removed or changed parameters